Diversity in Biochemistry: Addressing Racial & Social Justice

 Supporting our under-represented minority (URM) students, staff and faculty as we take part of their training and their career by acknowledging the complexity of their experiences within the realm of academia and creating individualized advising and/or professional development plans where necessary.

 Prioritizing the recruitment and retention of diverse students, staff and faculty, through intentional networking, decreasing barriers to experiential learning activities, and using an inclusive pedagogy approach in our classes.

 Reviewing our curriculum and governing documents for any systemic injustices.

 Highlighting our diverse community initiatives including the creation of a Diversity and Inclusion committee and the 2-year HHMI cohort.

-Here are a couple example of outreach events that we've participated in or created:
+Here are examples of outreach events and DEI (Diversity, Equity, & Inclusion) initiatives that we've participated in or created:

 - The Black College Institute